nnaumenko/metaf/docs/sphinx/api_miscgroup.rst

 		.. cpp:enumerator:: SUNSHINE_DURATION_MINUTES

-			Sunshine duration in minutes that occurred the previous calendar day (or zero if no sunshine occurred).
+			Sunshine duration that occurred the previous calendar day.

+			Use :cpp:func:`data()` to obtain sunshine duration in minutes (the value is zero if no sunshine occurred).

 		.. cpp:enumerator:: CORRECTED_WEATHER_OBSERVATION

-			This group designates a corrected weather observation; value reports the sequential number of correction, for example 1st, 2nd, 3rd, etc; this group is only used in Canada.
+			This group (coded ``CCA``, ``CCB``, ``CCC``, ``CCD``, etc) designates a corrected weather observation; value reports the sequential number of correction, for example 1st, 2nd, 3rd, etc; this group is only used in Canada.

+			Use :cpp:func:`data()` to obtain the number of correction (1 for ``CCA``, 2 for ``CCB``, 3 for ``CCC``, 4 for ``CCD``, etc).

 		.. cpp:enumerator:: DENSITY_ALTITUDE

 			Density altitude (in feet) reported in remarks.

+			Use :cpp:func:`data()` to obtain the reported density altitude in feet.
 An empty ``std::optional`` indicates missing density altitude data (coded ``DENSITY ALT MISG`` in remarks).

 		.. cpp:enumerator:: HAILSTONE_SIZE

 			Largest hailstone size in inches with increments of 1/4 inch.

+			Use :cpp:func:`data()` to obtain the hailstone size: 1 for 1/4", 2 for 1/2" (2/4"), 3 for 3/4", 4 for 1" (4/4"), 5 for 1 1/4" (5/4"), etc.

 		.. cpp:enumerator:: COLOUR_CODE_BLUE_PLUS

 			Visibility >8000 m AND no cloud obscuring 3/8 or more below 20000 feet.
+No data or time are provided.

 		.. cpp:enumerator:: COLOUR_CODE_BLUE

 			Visibility >8000 m AND no cloud obscuring 3/8 or more below 2500 feet.
+No data or time are provided.

 		.. cpp:enumerator:: COLOUR_CODE_WHITE

 			Visibility >5000 m AND no cloud obscuring 3/8 or more below 1500 feet.
+No data or time are provided.

 		.. cpp:enumerator:: COLOUR_CODE_GREEN

 			Visibility >3700 m AND no cloud obscuring 3/8 or more below 700 feet.
+No data or time are provided.

 		.. cpp:enumerator:: COLOUR_CODE_YELLOW

 			Visibility >1600 m AND no cloud obscuring 3/8 or more below 300 feet.
+No data or time are provided.

 			.. note:: Instead of :cpp:enumerator:`COLOUR_CODE_YELLOW` some stations may use more precise :cpp:enumerator:`COLOUR_CODE_YELLOW1` and :cpp:enumerator:`COLOUR_CODE_YELLOW2`.

 		.. cpp:enumerator:: COLOUR_CODE_YELLOW1

 			Visibility >2500 m AND no cloud obscuring 3/8 or more below 500 feet.
+No data or time are provided.

 		.. cpp:enumerator:: COLOUR_CODE_YELLOW2

 			Visibility >1600 m AND no cloud obscuring 3/8 or more below 300 feet.
+No data or time are provided.

 		.. cpp:enumerator:: COLOUR_CODE_AMBER

 			Visibility >800 m AND no cloud obscuring 3/8 or more below 200 feet.
+No data or time are provided.

 		.. cpp:enumerator:: COLOUR_CODE_RED

 			Visibility <800 m OR clouds obscuring 3/8 or more below 200 feet.
+No data or time are provided.

 		.. cpp:enumerator:: COLOUR_CODE_BLACKBLUE_PLUS

 			Same as :cpp:enumerator:`COLOUR_CODE_BLUE_PLUS` but also indicates that aerodrome is closed, for example, due to snow accumulation.
+No data or time are provided.

 		.. cpp:enumerator:: COLOUR_CODE_BLACKBLUE

 			Same as :cpp:enumerator:`COLOUR_CODE_BLUE` but also indicates that aerodrome is closed, for example, due to snow accumulation.

+			No data or time are provided.

 		.. cpp:enumerator:: COLOUR_CODE_BLACKWHITE

 			Same as :cpp:enumerator:`COLOUR_CODE_WHITE` but also indicates that aerodrome is closed.
+No data or time are provided.

 		.. cpp:enumerator:: COLOUR_CODE_BLACKGREEN

 			Same as :cpp:enumerator:`COLOUR_CODE_GREEN` but also indicates that aerodrome is closed.
+No data or time are provided.

 		.. cpp:enumerator:: COLOUR_CODE_BLACKYELLOW

 			Same as :cpp:enumerator:`COLOUR_CODE_YELLOW` but also indicates that aerodrome is closed.

+			No data or time are provided.

 		.. cpp:enumerator:: COLOUR_CODE_BLACKYELLOW1

 			Same as :cpp:enumerator:`COLOUR_CODE_YELLOW1` but also indicates that aerodrome is closed.
+No data or time are provided.

 		.. cpp:enumerator:: COLOUR_CODE_BLACKYELLOW2

 			Same as :cpp:enumerator:`COLOUR_CODE_YELLOW2` but also indicates that aerodrome is closed.
+No data or time are provided.

 		.. cpp:enumerator:: COLOUR_CODE_BLACKAMBER

 			Same as :cpp:enumerator:`COLOUR_CODE_AMBER` but also indicates that aerodrome is closed.
+No data or time are provided.

 		.. cpp:enumerator:: COLOUR_CODE_BLACKRED

 			Same as :cpp:enumerator:`COLOUR_CODE_RED` but also indicates that aerodrome is closed.
+No data or time are provided.

 		.. cpp:enumerator:: FROIN

 			Indicates frost on the instrument (for example due to fog depositing rime).

-No data are provided.
+			No data or time are provided.

 		.. cpp:enumerator:: ISSUER_ID_FS

-			Identifier of the person who issued the forecast; indicates that the forecast was issued at The Fleet Weather Center San Diego, CA.
+			Numeric identifier of the person who issued the forecast; indicates that the forecast was issued at The Fleet Weather Center San Diego, CA.

+			Use :cpp:func:`data()` to obtain the numeric identifier.

 		.. cpp:enumerator:: ISSUER_ID_FN

-			Identifier of the person who issued the forecast; indicates that the forecast was issued at The Fleet Weather Center Norfolk, VA.
+			Numeric identifier of the person who issued the forecast; indicates that the forecast was issued at The Fleet Weather Center Norfolk, VA.

+			Use :cpp:func:`data()` to obtain the numeric identifier.

+		.. cpp:enumerator:: FIRST

+			Indicates first manned observation.
+No data or time are provided.

+		.. cpp:enumerator:: LAST

+			Indicates last manned observation.
+No data or time are provided.

+		.. cpp:enumerator:: LAST_STAFFED_OBSERVATION

+			Indicates last staffed observation.

+			Use :cpp:func:`time()` to obtain the time of next scheduled observation (will return empty ``std::optional`` if no next scheduled observation time was specified).

+		.. cpp:enumerator:: NO_AMENDMENTS_AFTER

+			Indicates that no amendments are are scheduled after specified time.

+			Use :cpp:func:`time()` to obtain the time after which no amendments are scheduled.

+		.. cpp:enumerator:: NEXT_REPORT_SCHEDULED

+			Specifies the time when the next observation or forecast is scheduled.

+			Use :cpp:func:`time()` to obtain the time when the next report is scheduled.

+		.. cpp:enumerator:: AMENDED_AT

+			Specifies the time when the report was amended.

+			Use :cpp:func:`time()` to obtain the time when the amended report was issued.

+		.. cpp:enumerator:: CANCELLED_AT

+			Specifies the time when the forecast was cancelled.

+			Use :cpp:func:`time()` to obtain the time when forecast was cancelled.

 Acquiring group data